Pedr0S22/moviquest-api/README.md

 3. **Search Movies with filters**
     - **EndPoint**:  `POST /api/v1/movies/search`
     - **[Optional] Input Parameters**: "title", "genres", "releaseDateAfter", "releaseDateBefore".
-    - **Note**: If no filter is applyed, this endpoint have the same output as "Get All Movies".
+    - **Note**: If no filter is applied, this endpoint have the same output as "Get All Movies".

 4. **Add Movie**
    - **Endpoint**: `POST /api/v1/movies/newMovie`